 One of the cage trucks inspected is in a poor condition and is missing the side panels.
 A second truck inspected did not have side panels which were high enough to sufficiently contain the waste transported.
 As such, during the transport of waste blacks bags often fall off the back of the truck onto the road.
 This is a health and safety concern as it could result in vehicle accidents and damage to vehicles.
 The youngest vehicle in the fleet is 10 years old.
 The ageing fleet is subject to frequent breakdowns.
 Common issues include worn-out tires as well as the breakdown of mechanical components such as the drive shaft and gearbox.
+All vehicles over 10 years old should be urgently replaced.

-Vehicle make Model Reg no. Type of vehicle Area based Comment Operational trucks GWM 2007 CBL 3254 Pick-up Ladismith Used for street cleansing Hino 2009 CBL 1737 Heavy Load Ladismith Used for refuse collection
+Vehicle make Model Reg. no. Type of vehicle Area based Comment Operational tru GWM 2007 CBL 3254 Pick-up Ladismith Used for street cleansing Hino 2009 CBL 1737 Heavy Load Ladismith Used for refuse collection lsuzu 2008 CBL 4033 Cage truck Zoar Used for refuse collection lsuzu 2008 CBL 3662 Cage truck Calitzdorp Used for refuse collection Other vehicles Landini 1994 CBL 2815 Tractor Not in use anymore Not in use anymore

-Table 48: Waste management fleet
+Table 50: Waste management fleet